Data-driven Discovery of Diffuse Interstellar Bands with APOGEE Spectra: Removing Sky lines and Tellurics to Identify Diffuse Interstellar Bands

 Because almost all the spectra have residual Earth-based features, but not all spectra have DIB contamination, it is useful to split the residual spectra up into two groups: those with and without the strongest DIB feature.
 Once we have these two groups, we can study the Earth-based contamination using the low-DIB-strength group.
 Those results can then be used to remove the Earth-based contamination from the high-DIB-strength group.

 To accomplish this, we need to rank the spectra by their DIB strength.
-We fit an inverted Gaussian to the strong DIB feature that is present around 15272~\AA\@ DIB in each residual spectrum, after shifting to the heliocentric frame using the $\vhelio$ for each observation; an example of this is show in Figure \ref{fig:example_DIB_fit}.
+We fit an inverted Gaussian to the strong DIB feature that is present around 15272~\AA\@ DIB in each residual spectrum, after shifting to the heliocentric frame using the $\vhelio$ for each observation; an example of this is show in Figure \ref{fig:example_DIB_fit}\footnote{A reader who is interested in exploring the APOGEE spectra in the 15272~\AA\@ DIB rest-frame can find the results of our inverted-Gaussian fitting process at \url{https://doi.org/10.5281/zenodo.10607694}}.
 This allows us to measure a LOS velocity and equivalent width for the strong DIB in each residual spectrum.
 We then use the EW measurements to define a low- and a high-DIB-strength group; residual spectra that failed to fit an absorption feature near 15272~\AA\@ DIB were automatically assigned to the low-DIB-strength group, and then a threshold of $\mathrm{EW}=1\times10^{-2}~\mathrm{\AA}$ was chosen to divide the spectra with DIB detections to ensure an approximately equal number of spectra ($\sim 21000$) in the low- and high-DIB-strength groups.
-For the residual spectra in the high-DIB-strength group, the 15272~\AA\@ DIB EW is compared to the $K$-band reddening in Figure \ref{fig:DIB_EW_versus_ext} with data points colored by the EW bins used in our later analysis.
+For the residual spectra in the high-DIB-strength group, the 15272~\AA\@ DIB EW is compared to the $K$-band reddening\footnote{The $A_K$ are provided by the ASPCAP data tables; for the RC stars in our sample, approximately 80\% of the $A_K$ measurements are found using the Rayleigh-Jeans Color Excess method, while the remaining 20\% are estimated using the SFD dust maps of \citet{Schlegel_1998}.} in Figure \ref{fig:DIB_EW_versus_ext} with data points colored by the EW bins used in our later analysis.

 For the low-DIB-strength group, we fit a 2nd-order polynomial model to the observer-frame residual fluxes at each pixel using a process similar to what is described in Section \ref{ssec:modelling_math}.
 In this case, however, the stellar label vector in Equation \ref{eq:stellar_label_vector} is replaced by